JamesGordonGraham/TeleScroll/replit.md

-# TelePrompter Pro - Replit Project Guide
+# Vibe Prompting - Replit Project Guide

 ## Overview

-TelePrompter Pro is a modern web application built for professional teleprompter functionality.
+Vibe Prompting is a modern web application built for professional teleprompter functionality.
 It features a clean, intuitive interface for importing scripts (text/Word documents) and displaying them in a customizable teleprompter view with real-time controls for speed, text size, and display preferences.
 The application successfully supports Bluetooth keyboard controls for hands-free operation and horizontal text flipping functionality.

 ## System Architecture